Primera División Femenina (Peru): Liga Femenina

 In 2020 the Peruvian Football Federation decides to professionalize women's football for which it issues Resolution No. 014-2020-FPF that provides for "strengthening the traditional National System of Women's football Championships, hereinafter referred to as FPF Liga Femenina".
 The first season was expected to take place in 2020, but was delayed until 2021 due to COVID-19 pandemic.
 In 2021, this new format was resumed and it was played under the name of FPF Liga Femenina and under the auspices of the private television network Movistar TV.
+In the 2021, 2022 and 2024 seasons the title was won by the Alianza Lima club, while in 2023 it was won by Universitario, which thus achieved its tenth championship.

+Division levels

 Format

 Currently, the season is played in two stages: First stage and Final stage (Playoffs).
-The First stage is played under a single round-robin format with the 13 teams playing each other once.
+The First stage is played under a single round-robin format with the 12 teams playing each other once.
 The Final stage is contested by teams ranked 1st to 6th in the First stage, with teams ranked 1st and 2nd directly qualified for semifinals and teams ranked 3rd to 6th qualified for a previous qualifying round or repechage to reach the semifinals.
 Winners of semifinals play the final to decide the national champion.

+Seasons in Liga Femenina

+There are 20 teams that have taken part in 5 Liga Femenina that was played from the 2021 season until the 2025 season.
+The teams in bold compete in Peruvian Liga Femenina currently.
+The year in parentheses represents the most recent year of participation at this level.
+Alianza Lima, Carlos A. Mannucci, Killas, Sporting Cristal, Universidad César Vallejo and Universitario are the only teams that have played Peruvian Liga Femenina football in every season.